 Although the math isn't exactly this simple it's a strong argument for thinking about two pair like this: If you have 9 players at a table in Hold'em there's an 18% chance of someone having flopped two pair (2% per person * 9 people).
 So if you flopped two pair the chances of someone having flopped better than you are fairly small.

 Apply this simple formula (which, again, is not meant to be perfectly accurate, just to give you a general idea) to a nine-handed Omaha game, and the chance of someone having flopped two pair is almost 91%.
 The chances of someone else having out-flopped you is significantly greater in Omaha than in Hold'em.
+Learn more about calculating pot odds and equity.

-How to Play Sets in PLO
+Playing Sets in PLO Poker

 If you follow the playing style recommended in this article and avoid playing small pairs, you should not find yourself in many situations where you're up against a bigger set.
 If you were the pre-flop raiser, almost always bet out on the flop if you hit a set.
 It's seldom wrong to bet out with top set in a short-handed pot, even though the board looks scary.
 Remember that anytime you flop a set you have about a 34% chance of improving to a full house on the turn and river combined.
 For example: You're the pre-flop raiser.